MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 >   For a comprehensive view, see [App Service networking features](/azure/app-service/networking-features).
 >
-> - **Encrypt data**.
-Protect data in transit with end-to-end TLS.
+> - **Encrypt data**: Protect data in transit with end-to-end TLS.
 Use full encryption for data at rest by using your keys.
 For more information, see [Encryption at rest using customer-managed keys](/azure/app-service/configure-encrypt-at-rest-using-cmk).
 >
 >   Don't use legacy protocols such as TLS 1.0 and 1.1.
 By default, 1.2 is enabled by App Service.
 For more information, see [App Service TLS overview](/azure/app-service/overview-tls).
 >
 >   All instances of your App Service are assigned a default domain name.
 Use a custom domain and secure that domain with certificates.
 >
-> - **Reduce the attack surface**.
-Remove default configurations that you don't need.
+> - **Reduce the attack surface**: Remove default configurations that you don't need.
 For example, disable remote debugging, local authentication for SCM sites, basic authentication, and so on.
 Also disable protocols like HTTP, FTP, and others that aren't secure.
 Enforce configurations through Azure policies.
 For more information, see [Azure Policies](#azure-policies).
 >
->   Implement **restrictive Cross-Origin Resource Sharing (CORS) policies** in your web application that only allows it to accept requests from the allowed domains, headers, and other criteria.
+>   **Implement restrictive Cross-Origin Resource Sharing (CORS) policies**: in your web application that only allows it to accept requests from the allowed domains, headers, and other criteria.
 Enforce CORS policies with built-in Azure policy definitions.
 >
-> - **Protect application secrets**.
-You often need to handle sensitive information like API keys, or authentication tokens.
+> - **Protect application secrets**: You often need to handle sensitive information like API keys, or authentication tokens.
 Instead of hardcoding these secrets directly into your application code or configuration files, you can use Key Vault references in app settings.
 When the application starts, App Service automatically retrieves the secret values from Key Vault by using the app's managed identity.
 >
-> - **Enable resource logs for our application**.
-By doing so, you can create comprehensive activity trails that provide valuable during investigations following security incidents.
+> - **Enable resource logs for your application**: By enabling resource logs for your application, you can create comprehensive activity trails that provide valuable data during investigations following security incidents.
 >
 >   When assessing threats, consider logging as part of your threat modeling process.